stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * The _store_ operation is left as the default (don't care).

-* Similarly the _old layout_ property is left as undefined since we do not use the previous contents.
+* Similarly the _old layout_ property is left as undefined since the previous contents are unused.

-Unlike the swapchain images we are required to create the image for the depth buffer - we start with the image descriptor:
+Unlike the swapchain images we are required to create and manage the image for the depth buffer attachment:

 ```java
 @Bean